 You will be asked about your medical history.
 A physical exam will be done.
-The diagnosis of BPH is obvious if you do not have symptoms of a urinary tract infection, prostate cancer, prostatitis, bladder cancer, or incomplete bladder emptying due to neurogenic bladder.
+The symptoms of BPH are similar to other conditions such as a urinary tract infection, prostate cancer, prostatitis, bladder cancer, or incomplete bladder emptying due to neurogenic bladder.
 These will be evaluated by your doctor.

 General tests—These may include renal function tests with measuring of blood creatinine and a urinalysis, which is usually done with a dipstick.

 Prostate specific antigen (PSA) —PSA is a protein made by the prostate gland.
 PSA levels may increase when prostate cancer is present, but other noncancerous conditions like BPH can also cause an increase in PSA.
 These tests may be used in conjunction with other tests to determine if your symptoms are caused by a cancer or BPH.

 Residual urine determination —This is a means of measuring the amount of urine left in your bladder after you have urinated.
 The amount of urine you cannot pass is important because it can lead to an infection or other kidney problems.
 For this test, an abdominal ultrasound will determine the volume of remaining urine in your bladder.
 Alternatively, if a precise determination of the volume is indicated for clinical reasons, a tube called a catheter may need to be inserted into your bladder after you have urinated.

 Urine flow study —This involves testing to determine how easily and rapidly your urine flows and how much pressure the bladder generates to empty itself.
 This will likely be done by a urologist who specializes in diseases of the urinary tract.

 Cystoscopic examination —A cystoscope is a long, thin instrument that is inserted through the penis and into the bladder.
 This test is usually done when the diagnosis of BPH is in doubt.
 The cystoscope has a lens and light that allow the urologist to see the urethra, prostate, and bladder.
 Certain procedures can also be performed while under anesthesia using this instrument, such as opening up the passageway through the prostate.